 Like WeChat, Weibo is another platform brands commonly used for social media marketing in China.
 As of November 2020, Weibo has had over 520 million monthly active users and 230 million daily active users.
 Weibo is a suitable platform for content to go viral and for KOLs to build their online communities.

 Weibo has abundant KOL and celebrity resources.
-Brands can use Weibo for IP marketing to help enhance brand influence, such as Tom Ford's crossover marketing in the program "Sisters Who Make Waves".
+Brands can use Weibo for IP marketing & content marketing to help enhance brand influence, such as Tom Ford's crossover marketing in the program "Sisters Who Make Waves".
 Combined with the popularity of the show, Tom Ford created the same makeup as sisters and launched a new lipstick, which triggered social heat and accurately reached the target fans.

 Using Weibo for IP marketing is an important and effective solution for brands.
 It can not only help brands break down, but also increase brand influence and user engagement at a lower marketing cost.
 According to incomplete statistics, in 2019-2020, more than 10 brands cooperated with Weibo for IP marketing.